hfp/libxs/README.md

                                     const double* alpha, const double* beta);
 ```

 A variety of overloaded function signatures is provided allowing to omit arguments not deviating from the configured defaults.
 Moreover, in C++ a type 'libxs_function<*type*>' can be used to instantiate a functor rather than making a distinction for the numeric type in 'libxs_?dispatch'.
 Similarly in Fortran, when calling the generic interface (libxs_dispatch) the given LIBXS_?FUNCTION is dispatched such that libxs_call can be used to actually perform the function call using the PROCEDURE POINTER wrapped by LIBXS_?FUNCTION.
+Beside of dispatching code, one can also call a specific kernel (e.g., 'libxs_dmm_4_4_4') using the prototype functions included for statically generated kernels.

 # Performance
 ### Tuning